Elevate excellence, share success and inspire change

 8 Q. Can I save any information I enter into the online nomination form and complete it at a later date?

 A. No, the system will not allow you to save a partially completed form.
-It may be helpful to construct your package in a Word document and, when all materials are ready, cut/paste into the online form.
+It may be helpful to construct your package in a Word document which we can provide and, when all materials are ready, cut/paste into the online form.

 9 Q. Is there a fee for entering?